opulencephp/docs/console-creating-commands.md

 >**Note:** Like array arguments, optional arguments must appear after any required arguments.

 <h2 id="options">Options</h2>
 You might want different behavior in your command depending on whether or not an option is set.
-This is possible using `RDev\Console\Requests\Option`.
+This is possible using `Opulence\Console\Requests\Option`.
 Options have two formats:

 1. Short, eg "-h"
 2. Long, eg "--help"